aoool/real-self-driving-car-using-ros/README.md

 \*\* Notice that the total number of images contained in the ROS bags mentioned above is a little bigger.
-We removed all images that are ambiguous, e.g., two traffic light bulbs are simultaneously ON, or the image border partially cuts traffic light.
+We removed all images that are ambiguous, e.g., two traffic light bulbs are simultaneously ON, or the image border partially cuts a traffic light.

 \*\*\* It takes about 3 hours of continuous work for one person to label images from all three ROS bags using [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark)